drewf24/world-airbnb/proposal/proposal.md

 ![](proposal_files/figure-gfm/room_type-availability_365-1.png)<!-- -->

 The graph above are boxplots that show that the availability based on room type is also skewed to the right.
-The median availability days among entire home and private rooms are slightly less than 50 days while shared rooms have a rough median availability of 90 days.
+The median available number of days days among entire home and private rooms are slightly less than 50 days while shared rooms have a rough median availability of 90 days.
+Shared rooms are available for the most number of days in the year.

+Creating a table to describe summary statistics for availibility by room
+type:

 ``` r
 abnb %>%